CCrocilla/horizon-shop/README.md

 - [Djangoproject.com - Creating Forms from Models](https://docs.djangoproject.com/en/dev/topics/forms/modelforms/#controlling-which-fields-are-used-with-fields-and-exclude)

-#### Messages Framework has been implemented in Parkland and here is the link source for the studies:
+#### Messages Framework has been implemented in Horizon Shop and here is the link source for the studies:
 - [Djangoproject.com - Messages](https://docs.djangoproject.com/en/4.1/ref/contrib/messages/)

-#### The most complex developing portion of the Horizon Shop Website application were:
+#### The most complex developing portions of the Horizon Shop Website application were:
 - The realization of the Cart.
 - The logic associated to the "Add/Remove to Cart" functionality.
-- The logic associated to it including the filtering on the Products/Order Tables.
+- The logic associated to the Cart including the filtering on the Products/Order Tables.
 - The interaction between tables into the database to being able to display the correct information on the front-end.
 - The implementation of the Checkout Page and Stripe as payment method.
 - The Webhook Handler.